Our History

 Promoting the Prevention of Cancer in Scotland

-In addition to providing information about how to avoid cancer, the Scottish Cancer Foundation supports the Scottish Cancer Prevention Network.
-The SCPN is dedicated to understanding more about how cancer can be prevented, and to promoting this as widely as possible.
+In addition to providing information about how to avoid cancer, the Scottish Cancer Foundation provided support to the Scottish Cancer Prevention Network for 15 years.
+The Foundation remains committed to to keeping the general public informed on cancer risk reduction

 Nurturing Collaborative Research Across Scotland